 Congratulations!
-You’re signed up for the soup challenge happening October 2018!
+You’re ready up for the soup challenge happening October 2018!

 Soup soup soup – easy to digest, nourishing, frugal, and full of amazing health benefits!
 Plus it’s easy!
 Putting it in the crock pot in the morning not only fills the house with a delicious aroma all day, but it also means that you just need to make a side dish for dinner.